Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Related Work

 \subsection{Online Optimization}

 Online optimization is concerned with making sequential decisions in an unknown environment with the goal of optimizing a performance metric over time.
-Let us briefly introduce the basic model of online optimization.
-At each stage $t = 1,2,\dots$ the agent chooses a strategy $x_t \in \Xcal $ from some set and gets a utility $u_t(x_t)$.
-In algorithmic pricing, this action could be the price or the quantity.
-It is usually assumed that $\Xcal$ is a closed convex subset of some vector space and $u_t$ are convex functions \citep{shalev-shwartzOnlineLearningOnline2011}.
+At each stage $t = 1,2,\dots$ the agent chooses a strategy $x_t \in \Xcal $ from some set and gets a utility $u_t(x_t)$, which it seeks to maximize.
+In algorithmic pricing, the action could be the price or the quantity.

 Algorithms are commonly analyzed in two models, the adversarial model and the stochastic model.
-In the stochastic model, the objective goal is to minimize the expected regret over the distribution of the input, which is drawn independently and identically from some underlying distribution.
+In the stochastic model, the objective is to minimize the expected regret over the distribution of the input, which is drawn independently and identically from some underlying distribution.
 In the adversarial model, the input can be chosen by an adversary.
 A standard performance measure of algorithms generating a sequence of strategies $x_t$ in both models is the notion of (external) regret. \begin{definition}[No-regret Algorithm] The (external) regret denotes the difference between the aggregated utilities after $T$ stages and the best fixed action in hindsight and is defined by

 We say that an algorithm has \textit{no regret} if the regret $ \text{Reg}(T)$ grows sublinearly.
-This means that an algorithm performs at least as well as the best fixed action in hindsight. \end{definition}
+This means that an algorithm performs on average at least as well as the best fixed action in hindsight in the long run. \end{definition}

 There are different types of no-regret online algorithms.
 One can distinguish such algorithms based on the feedback available to the agents.
 Some noteworthy feedback types include: